projectsveltos/sveltos/docs/events/addon_event_deployment.md

       end
 ```

-## Event and multi-tenancy
+## Events and Multi-tenancy

-If following label is set on EventSource instance created by tenant admin
+If the below label is set on the EventSource instance by the tenant admin, Sveltos will make sure tenant admin can define events only looking at resources it has been [authorized to by platform admin](../features/multi-tenancy.md).

 ```
 projectsveltos.io/admin-name: <admin>
 ```

-Sveltos will make sure tenant admin can define events only looking at resources it has been [authorized to by platform admin](../features/multi-tenancy.md).

-Sveltos suggests using following Kyverno ClusterPolicy, which will take care of adding proper label to each EventSource at creation time.
+Sveltos recommends using the below Kyverno ClusterPolicy, which will ensure adding the label defined to each EventSource during creation time.

 ```yaml
 apiVersion: kyverno.io/v1